 It is a pretty wild place for being so close to the city.
 Vultures, varmints, and rattlers have been seen and heard around the summit but none have ever behaved aggressively.
 Help the next guy and tick mark the good holds.

 Rappelling is recommended to avoid trail braiding off the summit.
-One 70 meter rope will take you from the summit all the way to the ground.
-People with shorter ropes can make two rappels to the ground.
-12 quickdraws a couple slings and a rope should suffice for any given pitch.
-Some soft and loose rock on the second pitch adds to the excitement.
+One 60 meter rope will take you from the summit all the way to the ground or rap twice with a shorter rope.

 From the gate at the mouth of City Creek Canyon, walk/ride your bike/drive about 1.2 miles up the canyon to site #8.
 Take the trail across from this site that turns back down canyon parallel to the road.
 Look up and see the crag up on your right.
 After a few hundred meters take a right into the gully that leads up to the rock.

 Walk up the gulley.
 Do not take steep trail up to the left.
 Go left around the impressive looking Boulder in the gulley.
 (This nice looking boulder has a relatively good landing area and is begging to be climbed by some highball afficianado) When you are almost to the base of the cliff, take the little trail that goes up and left.
 This part is slippery and kind of sucks but it's over quickly.
 Wave of Imitation starts out on the ledge to climbers right and has a belay bolt at the bottom.
 Approach time from site #8 is about 15 minutes.

 Climbing Season For the City Creek Canyon area.